 Borrowed Light

-In laughter shared among the four,
+In laughter shared between the four of us,

 We wander through the orange sunset’s glow;